RiyankaPal/SQL/Hackerrank_SQL_Solution/42-PopulationCensus.md

 # Population Census
 ## Problem Statement:
-Given the CITY and COUNTRY tables, query the sum of the populations of all cities where the CONTINENT is 'Asia'.
+Given the CITY and COUNTRY tables, query the sum of the populations of all cities where the CONTINENT is 'Asia'.<br>

-Note: CITY.CountryCode and COUNTRY.Code are matching key columns.
+Note: CITY.CountryCode and COUNTRY.Code are matching key columns.<br>

-Input Format
+Input Format<br>

-The CITY and COUNTRY tables are described as follows:
+The CITY and COUNTRY tables are described as follows:<br>

 ![](./Images/City.PNG)<br><br>
 ![](./Images/Country.PNG)<br><br>